 Before Your Microphlebectomy

-Before your procedure, you will meet with Dr. Peloso at the Vein Center of New Mexico in Albuquerque.
-During your consultation, Dr. Peloso will educate you on the different types of varicose vein treatments, and tailor your treatment based on the severity of your venous insufficiency.
+Before your procedure, you will meet with Dr. Harding at the Vein Center of New Mexico in Albuquerque.
+During your consultation, Dr. Harding will educate you on the different types of varicose vein treatments, and tailor your treatment based on the severity of your venous insufficiency.

 The local anesthetic serves several functions during Microphlebectomy.
 It numbs the area so you won’t feel any pain, and helps express the blood from the vein, while separating the vein from the surrounding connective issue.